LG-AI-EXAONE/EXAONE-4.0/README.md

 We provide EXAONE 4.0 in various quantized formats including GPTQ, AWQ, and GGUF.

-For AWQ quantization, we omitted layernorm smoothing due to our use of Post-LN architecture.
+For AWQ quantization, we omitted layernorm smoothing due to our use of Reorder-LN architecture.

 All quantized models are available on our [HuggingFace collections](https://huggingface.co/collections/LGAI-EXAONE/exaone-40-686b2e0069800c835ed48375).